 Food.
 Where would we be without food?
 Not only do we need food to survive, but we turn food into delicious creations that please the senses.
 I've always been a fan of food, more than I should really, but over the past few months I've been changing my relationship with it.
 I eat more mindfully and, as a person who eats a plant-based diet, I eat a lot of fruits and veggies.
 Recently, two things have happened in my life that has put food squarely into the limelight: Aldi & Bountiful Baskets.

-I've always been a fan of Aldi, but over the past few years, they've made a commitment to carrying better quality food.
+I've always been a fan of Aldi, but over the past few years, they've made a commitment to carry better quality food.
 Their products are now artificial color- and flavor-free.
-They have an inexpensive, great selection of produce, and a better selection of items in general.
+They have an inexpensive, great selection of produce and a better selection of items in general.

 |Capunti pasta with herb pack from Aldi.|